 Dr. Moravec has served since 1987 as the finance director for the Town of Addison.
 He also served on the TCAP board as its organization’s secretary, and as vice chairman of the Cities Aggregation Power Project.
-Dr. Moravec received his Ph.D in public affairs from the University of Texas Arlington in 2011.
+Dr. Moravec received his Ph.D in public affairs from the University of Texas Dallas in 2011.

 As TCAP executive director, Dr. Moravec will execute policies developed by the organization’s 15-member Board of Directors, which is comprised of representatives of member cities.
 Dr. Moravec also will help coordinate the solicitation and award of electric supply contracts for TCAP, help expand TCAP’s membership, and respond to the needs of the organization’s member cities.